Manoo07/Scribe.dev.UI/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added unit tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes